 Not Applying the Right Business Deductions

-If you don’t want to pay more than you actually owe on your taxes, then business deductions are the way to do it.
-There are so many deductions that your business may qualify for including office furniture and supplies, advertising, licenses, equipment, start-up expenses and more.
+If you don’t want to pay more than you actually owe on your taxes, then business deductions can help.
+There are so many deductions that your business may qualify for including office furniture and supplies, advertising, licenses, equipment, start-up expenses, and more.
 Review this list of potential business tax deductions to see where you can cut back on what you owe.

 Not Tracking Expenses Accurately